soulmachines/sm-web-component/README.md

 It's best to use a (selector)[https://docs.cypress.io/guides/references/best-practices#Selecting-Elements] that is not brittle.
 You can use data attributes to select elements.
 These may need to be setup for the component.
 Look at the `<Text />` as an example.
 We use a data attribute that looks like `data-sm-cy="yourSelector"`.
 This allows you to write selectors in your test like `cy.get('[data-sm-cy=yourSelector]').click()`.
 A nice side effect of this is that consumers of the web component can also target these selectors in CSS if they wish.

+### Generating Components

+Run `npm run generate` in your terminal and it will ask you what you'd like the component to be called.
+Enter the name and it will scaffold the files in the component directory.

 ## Styling

 (Tailwind)[https://tailwindcss.com/] is setup and used to style the web components.
 All tailwind styles are under a `sm-` prefix, to avoid naming collisions.